Proximal mediation analysis: Introduction

-In this work, we consider identification and estimation of natural direct and indirect effects in the presence of unmeasured confounding.
-We establish sufficient conditions for nonparametric identification of these estimands using a pair of proxy variables.
-Our first identification result extends the mediation formula of \citet{pearl2001direct} to the proximal learning framework.
-The estimator implied by this result relies on modelling and estimation of two \textit{nested} confounding bridge functions.
-We then outline two alternative identification strategies that incorporate different confounding bridge functions.
-Given that these bridge functions are only defined implicitly as the solution to integral equations, the task of correctly specifying parametric models for these quantities may be challenging.
-To reduce sensitivity to possible model misspecification, we obtain the efficient influence function under a nonparametric model, which leads us to estimators that are multiply robust.
-In this case, they are consistent so long as at least one out of three possible sets of restrictions on the observed data hold.
-They are also locally efficient, in the sense that they attain the semiparametric efficiency bound under the union model when all working models are correctly specified.
-As far as we are aware, this is the first paper to use proxy variables for identification and inference for direct and indirect effects in mediation analysis, with the exception of \citet{cheng2021causal}.
+We consider identification and estimation of natural direct and indirect effects in the presence of unmeasured confounding.
+As an example, we consider the Job Corps study \citep{schochet2008does}.
+Beyond understanding the total effect of a job training intervention, the investigators were also interested in whether the intervention reduced criminal activity due to increased employment.
+It was possible that the association between program participation, employment and criminal activity were subject to confounding by latent factor, such as motivation, that was only partially captured by the pre-treatment covariates.
+In this work, we establish sufficient conditions for nonparametric identification of mediation estimands using a pair of proxy variables, giving three separate identification strategies.
+These each rely on modelling and estimation of different combinations of `confounding bridge' functions \citep{miao2018identifying}.
+To reduce sensitivity to model misspecification, we obtain the efficient influence function under a semiparametric model for the observed data distribution, which leads us to estimators that are multiply robust.
+Our identification and estimation results allow for continuous or discrete outcomes and mediators.
+As far as we are aware, this is the first paper to use proxy variables for identification and inference for direct and indirect effects, with the exception of \citet{cheng2021causal}.
 However, their identification strategy is distinct from ours, as they rely on deep latent variable models.
-They also did not consider semiparametric inference and the related issues of efficiency and robustness that we explore here.
+They also did not consider semiparametric inference and the issues of efficiency/robustness explored here.